By Grainger Editorial Staff 9/16/25

 It was another one for the books.
-Last year was far and away the hottest year on earth since records began more than 170 years ago.
+The year 2024 was the warmest in recorded history, breaking the record set in 2023.
 That means yet another summer of hotter heatwaves and extreme heat in places that just aren’t used to it.

 And more heat means more workers facing the dangers of heat illness.
 It’s never been more important to stay hydrated and be physically prepared for what the summer has in store.